right-rudder/next-gen/src/content/blog/_top-5-reasons-riverside-is-perfect-for-flight-training.md

   ]
 ---

-Riverside Municipal Airport (KRAL) is more than just a training hub—it’s one of the best places in Southern California to become a pilot.
+Riverside Municipal Airport (KRAL) is more than just a training hub, it’s one of the best places in Southern California to become a pilot.
 Its ideal flying conditions and strategic location give students an advantage from day one.

 ## 1. Excellent Flying Weather